BEST Mediterranean Cruise Deals (2024 + 2025): Cheap & Discount Cruises to the Mediterranean - Cruise Critic

 Cruise Critic can help you find affordable cruise deals to Mediterranean.
 Choose from the best cruise deals and specials for Mediterranean cruises.
 Save up to 74% on last minute Mediterranean cruises.
 For the best cruise deals, it’s best to book far in advance of your trip.
 Popular time cruise deals are released is during wave season (January - March).

-Popular Mediterranean cruises often sail to Malta (Valletta), Palermo (Sicily), Kotor, Antalya and Malaga during their cruise itinerary.
-Mediterranean cruises could leave from Bari, Catania, Genoa, Palermo and Palma de Mallorca.
+Popular Mediterranean cruises often sail to Dubrovnik, Istanbul, Malta (Valletta), Kotor and Antalya during their cruise itinerary.
+Mediterranean cruises could leave from Bari, Genoa, Palermo, Palma de Mallorca and Valencia.
 Most commonly, Mediterranean cruises sail for 15+ Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.